phreborn/MLCAF/Tutorial/TQFolder.md

 to get the tag at the folder or at any of its parents.
 The snippet above therefore prints `fur`.

-This works also the other way round.
-If you append a tilde to a tag name it will search for the tag at the folder or at any of its children.
+This also works the other way round.
+If you append a tilde to a tag name, it will search for the tag at the folder or at any of its children.

 > Task: Unicorns have been spotted.
-Change the population of all unicorns to 1.
+Change the population of all unicorns to 1 by using the API.

 <!-- Test above python lines. -->
 <!-- console